locuslab/monotone_op_net/README.md

 *Code to replicate the experiments in [the paper](http://arXiv.org/) by Ezra Winston and [Zico Kolter](http://zicokolter.com).*

-Monotone operator equilibrium networks (MONs) are a form of [Deep Equilibrium Model](https://arxiv.org/abs/1909.01377) which guarantee convergence to a unique fixed-point.
+Monotone operator equilibrium networks (MONs) are a form of Deep Equilibrium Model ([Bai et al. 2019](https://arxiv.org/abs/1909.01377)) which guarantee convergence to a unique fixed-point.

 Unlike traditional deep networks which explicitly iterate some number of non-linear layers, deep equilibrium models directly solve for the fixed point of an "infinitely deep" weight-tied network.
 But how can we guarantee that such a fixed point exists, and that our fixed-point solver will converge to it?
 In practice, Deep equilibrium models require extensive tuning in order to obtain stable convergence.